mitodl/mitx-grading-library/docs/formula_grader.md

 )
 ```

 Tolerances are necessary because of numerical roundoff error that lead to small differences in evaluations of algebraically equivalent expressions.
+Zero tolerance should be used sparingly, perhaps only with integer sampling and answers.

 ## Case Sensitive Input